 All the continuous integration must pass unless there is a known issue.

-At least two members (not the author of the PR) of the “sunpy-developers” group must have approved the PR, one should, ideally, be a relevant subpackage maintainer.
+At least two members (excluding the PR author) of the “sunpy-developers” group must have approved the PR.
+Exceptions can be made for minor changes, see below.

 All comments posted on the thread must be resolved.